sphinx-doc/sphinx/Doc-26/tutorial/glossary.rst

    .. index:: single: global interpreter lock

 global interpreter lock
    The lock used by Python threads to assure that only one thread can be run at a time.
 This simplifies Python by assuring that no two processes can access the same memory at the same time.
 Locking the entire interpreter makes it easier for the interpreter to be multi-threaded, at the expense of some parallelism on multi-processor machines.
-Efforts have been made in the past to create a "free- threaded" interpreter (one which locks shared data at a much finer granularity), but performance suffered in the common single-processor case.
+Efforts have been made in the past to create a "free-threaded" interpreter (one which locks shared data at a much finer granularity), but performance suffered in the common single-processor case.

    .. index:: single: IDLE